denismo/DynamoFS/README.md

 1. (Optionally) Create 2 AWS Dynamo DB tables in the region of your choice.
    The first table must have Hash key named `path` and Range key named `name` (case matters, both Strings).
    The second table must have the name of the first table with the suffix "Blocks" appended, and with Hash key named `blockId` (String) and Range key named `blockNum` (Number) (case matters).
+   Or let the tables to be automatically created (the user must then have permissions for that though).

 1. Define environment variables for AWS key - `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 At the moment only the configuration by environment variables is supported.
 The user with these keys must have read/write access to AWS Dynamo DB and the specified AWS Dynamo DB table.
-If the tables do not exist they will be automatically created.
+If the tables do not exist they will be automatically created (the user must then have permissions for that though).

 1. Mount the filesystem: